Camila-Ribeiro/phorest-techtest-camilaRibeiro/README.md

 <summary><b>CLICK HERE</b> to see tests on the <b>The Search Button</b></summary>

 - should exist
-- should trigger click on Search button
+- should trigger click on the Search button
 - should display message error when input is empty or null
-- should return false when user have inserted an invalid email
+- should return false when the user have inserted an invalid email
-- should return true when user have inserted an valid email
+- should return true when the user have inserted a valid email
 - should validate phone number input as valid
 - should validate phone number input as invalid
 </details>